ray-project/enhancements/reps/2024-10-18-train-tune-api-revamp/2024-10-18-train-tune-api-revamp.md

 ### Metric Logging and Inspecting Results

 Ray Tune implements some experiment tracking functionality like custom metric reporting.
+This new design of Ray Train aims to make this set of inherited experiment tracking features as slim as possible.
+Instead of allowing arbitrary metric tracking, Ray Train only tracks checkpoints and their attached metrics for the purpose of fault tolerance.

-This new design of Ray Train aims to remove The recommendation for metric tracking is to report metrics directly from the workers to experiment tracking tools such as MLFlow or WandB.
+The recommendation for metric tracking is to report metrics directly from the workers to experiment tracking tools such as MLFlow or WandB.
 See this [user guide](https://docs.ray.io/en/latest/train/user-guides/experiment-tracking.html) for examples.

 ❌ Default metrics such as `time_this_iter_s` and `training_iteration` will no longer be automatically reported.